nexmo-community/deskmo/README.md

 Run `composer install`.

-You can run `php artisan key:generate` while you're here!
+You can run `PHP artisan key: generate` while you're here!

 ### Configure a database

 Edit `.env` to configure your database settings.

-Then run `php artisan migrate`.
+Then run `PHP artisan migrate`.

 ### Run the application

 Don't look now, I think we made it!
-Start the server: `php artisan serve` and then visit <http://localhost:8000>.
+Start the server: `PHP artisan serve` and then visit <http://localhost:8000>.
 Well done!!

 ## Use Docker